-An employee of the agency who is authorized to make determinations pursuant to Section 120.305(a) may request that the owner of an article claimed to represent a trade secret submit a justification meeting the requirements of Section 120.202.
+An employee or officer of the agency who is authorized to make determinations pursuant to Section 120.330(a) may request that the owner of an article claimed to represent a trade secret submit a justification meeting the requirements of Section 120.202.
 Such request may be made when the article is submitted or obtained, or at any time thereafter.
 The request shall be in written form, shall be signed by the authorized employee, and shall state the circumstances warranting the request.
 Circumstances in which such a request may be warranted include, but are not limited to, the following:

-- a) Reasonable anticipation of requests from the public for disclosure of the article; or - b) Facilitation of public participation in proceedings before the agency where notice and/or comment periods are short relative to the time required for a final determination in accordance with the requirements of this Part; or - c) There is reasonable doubt that the article represents a trade secret and there has been a practice, on the part of the owner of the article, of indiscriminately claiming that articles submitted to the agency represent trade secrets; or - d) The requirement in a specific regulation that a determination of whether the article represents a trade secret be made at the time that it is submitted to or obtained by the agency.
+- a) Reasonable anticipation of requests from the public for disclosure of the article; or - b) Facilitation of public participation in proceedings before the agency where notice and/or comment periods are short relative to the time required for a final determination in accordance with the requirements of this Part; or

+- c) There is reasonable doubt that the article represents a trade secret and there has been a practice, on the part of the owner of the article, of indiscriminately claiming that articles submitted to the agency represent trade secrets; or - d) The requirement in a specific regulation that a determination of whether the article represents a trade secret be made at the time that it is submitted to or obtained by the agency.

-Section 120.220 Timeframe For Delayed Justification
+Section 120.220 Time Limit For Delayed Submission of Justification

-Within 10 working days from the date of receipt of the notification required by Section 210(b) or a written request made pursuant to Section 215, the owner shall submit a statement of justification to the agency.
-This time period may be extended by the agency for a second period of 10 working days if, within the first 10 day period, the owner submits a request for an extension.
+Within 10 working days from the date of receipt of the notification required by Section 120.210(b) or a written request made pursuant to Section 120.215, the owner shall submit a statement of justification as prescribed in Section 120.202 to the agency.
+This time period may be extended by the agency for a second period of 10 working days if, within the first 10 day period, the owner demonstrates that the extension is necessary to complete the statement of justification and submits a request for an extension.

-Section 120.225 Timeframe For Agency Determination
+Section 120.225 Time Limit For Agency Determination

 The agency shall determine whether the article represents a trade secret within 10 working days from the date of receipt of a complete statement of justification as prescribed in Section 120.202 (whether such justification is submitted as a result of a request by the agency, a request by the public, or on the owner's initiative.)
-This time period may be extended for a second period of 10 working days, if within the first 10 day period, the agency notifies the owner and requester of the extension.
+This time period may be extended for a second period of 10 working days, if within the first 10 day period, the agency demonstrates that the extension is necessary to make the determination pursuant to Section 120.230 and notifies the owner and requester of the extension.